OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/ARC Accessibility Controller/Addon modules/Base module/README.md

 Every part of this project is open source, from the GP2040-CE firmware to the original Pico Fighting Board design and also this Open_Core0 design.

 Donations are not necessary but always welcome!
-I typicly use donations to pay for Discord boosts and try out new designs or send boards to people for testing, iterations and helping people get board setups that might not be in an economic position to get one themselves.
+I typically use donations to pay for Discord boosts and try out new designs or send boards to people for testing, iterations and helping people get board setups that might not be in an economic position to get one themselves.

 https://www.paypal.com/donate/?hosted_button_id=2JMTZVCGLDYC2

 ## Revision History

 v1.0
-- Innitial design
+- Initial design

 ## Acknowledgements